Switzerland · Mountain Passes

 5. Graubünden and Eastern Passes

 Graubünden is the region where live checking pays off most, because the passes do not all move together.
-On April 24, 2026, Flüela was already back open, while other major Swiss seasonal passes were still shut.
+Flüela reopened early (April 21, 2026), weeks ahead of the central-Switzerland cluster.
 That is a useful reminder that eastern Switzerland can deliver good drive options earlier than travelers expect.

 For route-building, separate the region into two groups.
 Year-round fallbacks include Bernina, Julier, Maloja and Ofenpass.
 Seasonal roads that still need active checking include Albula, Flüela, Splügen, San Bernardino and Oberalp.